 24. Hawaii has lost more wildlife species than any other state

-One of the most scary facts about Hawaii is that about 70% of the native birds are now extinct.
+One of the scariest facts about Hawaii is that about 70% of the native birds are now extinct.
 And the rest of Hawaii’s birds are in danger of becoming extinct in the future.

 Additionally, Hawaii has more endangered species than any other U.S. state.

 One of the most amazing facts about Hawaii is that it’s illegal to bring in a snake.
 That’s to protect the native birds in jeopardy of becoming endangered.